mixpanel/docs/README.md

 To reference an image, use a relative link to the image with the `public` stripped out.
 For example, if you have an image `public/example.png`, you can reference it as follows: `[insert alt text here](/example.png)`.

+If you're making a diagram, please add it to this [Figjam](https://www.figma.com/file/m4XseN6oAiu2yGN18qfamD/Docs-Toolkit?type=whiteboard&node-id=0-1&t=j3TBgane3MsYReF2-0).
+That way, if others want to make small tweaks, they can discover the original.

 Images are hard to keep up-to-date, so please use them judiciously.

 # Previewing Changes